 Managing Your Asthma

 To keep your asthma under control, it's important to work with your health care provider to develop a daily treatment plan.

 People with asthma are more likely to develop other health problems, including allergies, chronic cough and bronchitis.

 No one knows exactly why some children get asthma.
 But asthma can be controlled, so your child can enjoy a happy, active life.

 You can learn how to help control your asthma.
 One way is to learn about the things that make you have flare-ups.

-Asthma Zone Calculator
+Children's Asthma Peak Flow Calculator

 Children's Asthma Peak Flow Calculator This calculator is for children with asthma.
 If you know how tall your child is, you can find out what his or her personal best peak flow value is.
 Peak flow is how fast your child breathes out air after taking a deep breath.
 Your child's peak flow tells you and your child's doctor how well your child's lungs are working.
 You need to know your child's personal best peak flow number to help control your child's asthma.
 This number is part of your child’s Asthma Acti...